avery83/RESTfulPokerHandEvaluator/README.md

 # RESTfulPokerHandEvaluator API

 ### Problem Statement
-I wanted to learn a more about REST web services so I decided to turn part of another project into a API.
+I wanted to learn a more about REST web services so I decided to turn part of another project I was working on into an API.
 I had a partially finished Texas Hold Em game that had a seven card had evaluator that I was really proud of.
 I decided to use that class to create a RESTful Web Service to get the score and best five hand card from any seven cards.